 Visually connects businesses with creative professionals, many of whom specialize in infographic development.
 After working with your team to develop a creative strategy, you’ll offer feedback and then await the final product.

 This platform operates on a contest basis.
 You’ll propose your project and budget and launch a design contest.
 Then you’ll choose the winning concept from the design submissions you received.
 You’ll move forward with the designer of your choice, and you’ll have a finished product relatively quickly.

-If you want to try your hand at creating your own infographics, be sure to follow best practices.
+If you want to try your hand at building infographics on your own, be sure to follow best practices.
 Keep the layout simple so you don’t overwhelm your audience, and create a flow that guides your audience through the infographic.
 Choose a color scheme up front and keep it consistent throughout, as this can help your audience read the infographic more easily.
 Make your data attractive and compelling to encourage your target audience to engage, and include a call to action (CTA) so your audience knows exactly what to do.